Quantum algorithms for linear and non-linear fractional reaction-diffusion equations: Linear equations without potential

 We first compute a quantum state encoding the Fourier coefficients $\hat{u}_k$ by QFT.
 Specifically, let $\omega_N = e^{2\pi i/N}$ and $\mathcal{F}$ denote the one-dimensional QFT, \emph{i.e.}, for any computational basis state $\ket{j}$,

 Then

-When the function $u_0(x)$ satisfies certain regularity assumption (to be specified later), the summation $\sum_{j\in \mathbb{Z}^d} \hat{u}_{m+jN} $ is dominated by the index with smallest absolute value, because the Fourier coefficients decay rapidly with respect to its frequency.
+When the function $u_0(x)$ satisfies certain regularity assumption (i.e., at least $(d+2)$-th order continuously differentiable specified in~\cref{thm:fractional_heat}), the summation $\sum_{j\in \mathbb{Z}^d} \hat{u}_{m+jN} $ is dominated by the index with smallest absolute value, because the Fourier coefficients decay rapidly with respect to its frequency.
 Therefore

 where $i(m) = (i_0(m),\cdots,i_{d-1}(m))$ represents an $d$-dimensional vector with the $j$-th index

 Now we append three ancilla registers to~\cref{eqn:DFT_calculation_high_d} and get the (approximate) quantum state